nanacy/MOOCademy/README.md

 # README
 A Rails application which manipulate database.
 It reproduce an online learning platform composed of class and lessons.

-Plateforme d'apprentissage en ligne composé de cours et de lessons

 ## Installation